manas0615/RecoverAI/README.md

 ### What is synthetic?

-P25 benchmark scenarios and local development/seed fixtures.
+The quantitative benchmark and local seed/demo fixtures.
 They are not represented as live operational recovery data.

 ### Where is the audit trail?